jasoncorso/calmtools/README.md

     calm/             --->  main package
       monitors/       --->  sub-package for monitors
+      tests/          --->  sub-package with unit tests (and examples)

 Binaries created

     calmloss          --->  a loss monitor that will track a training process (requires wxPython)

+    calmmaketestdata  --->  create small testing data at /tmp needed for unit tests

 License
 -------